mottbott/docker-k8s-training/docker-basic1.md

-# excericese
+# exercises
 # which docker version
 docker version
 # how many containers are running
 docker ps
-dcoker container ls
+docker container ls
 # How many containers are PRESENT on the host now?
 Including both Running and Not Running ones
 docker ps  -a
 docker container ls -a